Professional Experience

 Account Executive

-After gaining momentum in B2B sales at The Parking Spot, I made the leap into tech sales, joining Tripkicks—a fast-moving travel tech startup.
-My role?
-Help build the sales pipeline, connect with enterprise clients, and close deals in a rapidly changing industry.
+After gaining momentum in B2B sales at The Parking Spot, I made the leap into tech sales, a goal I had set when I first embarked on building a sales career.
+A fortunate result from my involvement in the travel industry and some recruiting from the CEO, I joined Tripkicks, a fast-moving travel tech startup, where I would help build the sales pipeline, connect with enterprise clients, and close deals in a rapidly changing industry.

 💡 What I Did: